-Why you should not bother voting on election day
+Why you should not bother voting on Election Day

 3) It's a blue state!
 If I want a Democrat they'll already get in; if I want a Republican they don't have a chance!

 There are 40 seats in the State Senate, and 15 of them are occupied by Republicans.
 There are 80 seats in the State Assembly and 26 are occupied by Republicans.
 So it happens.
 And don't forget we had a two term Republican governor in Chris Christie and a twice elected Republican governor in Christine Todd Whitman.
-Bob Hugin is running for U.S. Senate and would be the first Republican from New Jersey elected to the U.S. Senate since Howard Alexander Smith who served from 1944 to 1959, but yes it could happen.
+Bob Hugin is running for U.S. Senate and would be the first Republican from New Jersey elected to the U.S. Senate since Clifford Case who served until 1979, but yes it could happen.

 4) I never get to decide on anything that matters!